deshnadoshi/CS336-Project/README.md

 Design Specifications:

 - (add in the point about the sales report being the month of the reservation instead of the month the reservation was made)
+- (changing username and password to connect to the sql db)